-Yes, the credit rating is affected, but you’ll save thousands of dollars in debt, and get a chance to start over.
+Yes, the credit rating is affected on places like Equifax, but you’ll save thousands of dollars in debt, and get a chance to start over.

 Missing Payments in Consumer Proposals

 If you stop making or miss payments the proposal will be cancelled, the legal term is Annulled.